 The Pacific Plate is an oceanic tectonic plate, made up almost entirely of oceanic crust, that lies beneath the Pacific Ocean.
 It is Earth's largest tectonic plate at an estimated 103,280,000 sq km (40,000,000 sq mi).

 The Pacific Plate forms a large portion of the Pacific Ring of Fire.
-This horse-shoe-looking pattern of plate tectonics has some of the most catastrophic earthquakes and volcanoes on Earth.
+This horse-shoe-looking plate tectonics pattern has some of Earth's most catastrophic earthquakes and volcanoes.

-On average, the Pacific Plate moves at a rate of 50 - 100 mm (5 - 10 cm) per year.
-However, the Pacific Plate, Cocos Plate, Nazca Plate, and Antarctic Plate move more than 10 centimeters, the fastest movement rate of all plate tectonics.
+On average, the Pacific Plate moves at 50 - 100 mm (5 - 10 cm) per year.
+However, the Pacific, Cocos, Nazca, and Antarctic plates move more than 100 mm (10 cm) yearly, the fastest movement rate of all plate tectonics.

 The theory of plate tectonics states that the Earth's solid outer crust is separated into plates that move over the molten upper portion of the mantle.
 Convergence occurs when two plates are pushing into each other.
 Divergence occurs when plates pull away from each other.